 One of the key ways to help reduce muscle soreness that you may tend to get after running is to make sure you do an adequate pre-run warm up.

-By doing some light jogging and dynamic stretching before starting on your speed intervals, hill repeats, long run or race, you’re warming up your body’s muscles and tissues, getting blood circulation going and easing into flexibility before you start pushing your body to perform in your training session or race.
+By doing some light jogging and dynamic stretching before starting on your speed intervals, hill repeats, long run or race, you’re warming up your body’s muscles and tissues, getting blood circulation and your breathing rate going and easing into flexibility before you start pushing your body to perform in your training session or race.

 A good warm up is also key in helping reduce your risk of common running injuries.